 Stone upon stone

-The fact that many small bricks can lead to huge edifices is well illustrated by the “Lübeck Masterclass” city walk.
+The fact that many small bricks can help to build huge edifices is well illustrated by the “Lübeck Masterclass” city walk.
 It will take you to Lübeck’s architectural masterpieces, from the Holsten Gate to the Cathedral district.

-Start at Holsten Gate, the world-famous symbol of Hanseatic self-confidence.
-Cross the River Trave behind the striking salt warehouses and turn right into An der Obertrave.
-Turn left along Kleine Petersgrube to Kolk.
-There turn right to where the Museum of Theatre Puppets is to be found – an amazing, incredibly diverse collection of marionettes and glove puppets.
-Continue along Kolk to Große Petersgrube with St. Peter's spire towering above you at the northern end.
-From the spire, you can gain a all-encompassing impression of the millions of red bricks: the view over the picturesque cityscape is unique.
+Start at the Holsten Gate, the world-famous symbol of Hanseatic self-confidence.
+Cross the river Trave behind the historic salt warehouses and turn right into An der Obertrave where Schleswig-Holstein's only University of Music is situated.
+With around 300 concerts a year, it is also Schleswig-Holstein’s largest concert organiser.
+Nearly every evening at 5 p.m. and 8 p.m. it is possible to listen for free to performances and exam pieces presented by students studying a variety of different styles.
+Now turn left into Große Petersgrube with St. Peter's spire towering above you at the northern end.
+From the platform, you can gain an all-encompassing impression of the millions of red bricks: the view over the picturesque cityscape is unique.